 Ben is the exclusive agent for snorkel groups who book at Alami Alor Resort.
 If you have a group of at least six snorkelers use the contact form here to ask Ben

 to book your group a tailor made trip.

 Alor's small villages along the shores gave the impression that they are essentially the same as they have been for hundreds of years, with a few modern amenities (young folks glued to their cell phones).
 The islands in Alor have a mix of religions.
-Seventy five percent of the population are Protestants, with the majority of the remainder being Muslim, and a few villages of Roman Catholics.
+75 percent of the population are Protestants, with the majority of the remainder being Muslim, and a few villages of Roman Catholics.
 But according to a local guide who gave a talk to our group the island is very peaceful, with no strife between groups.
 We were there during the Muslim month of Ramadan, and the sounds of morning prayers coming across the water, and other festivities were interesting to experience.

 Most of the populous lives simply, in dirt floor huts and metal roofs.